Housing – Resource subpage

 Regional Inequality Context

 The Central Coast faces a deepening housing crisis driven by sky-high property values, minimal new construction, and weak rental protections—conditions that worsened dramatically during the pandemic.
 Across Santa Barbara, Ventura, and San Luis Obispo counties, a majority of renters routinely spend more than 30% of their income on housing.
-When workers cannot afford to live where they work, the housing crisis becomes a labor crisis and a window into broader patterns of regional inequality.
-The CCREI’s housing data offers critical insights into who is being displaced and who can afford to remain in the communities they serve.
+When workers cannot afford to live where they work, the housing crisis becomes a labor crisis and follows broader patterns of regional inequality.
+The CCREI’s housing data offers critical insights into who is being displaced and who can afford to stay.

 Central Coast